 - Kiki's Delivery Service is one of most famous examples: in its first act, Kiki, Tombo, and the city of Koriko are introduced; in the second, we learn more about Kiki's hard-working nature and Tombo's aeronautical aspirations; the twist is the sudden loss of Kiki's powers and Tombo's flying machine accident; and the conclusion sees Kiki regain her flying powers and rescue Tombo.

-- Nintendo's Koichi Hayashida designs his levels around this structure, e.g. in Super Mario Galaxy and, particularly, Super Mario 3D World.
+- Nintendo's Koichi Hayashida designs his levels around this structure, e.g. in Super Mario Galaxy 2note and, particularly, Super Mario 3D World.
 This allows him to introduce a new mechanic in a safe environment (ki), raise the stakes for the player (sho), put an unexpected complication on it (ten), and finally bring all previous ideas together for the home run to the finish pole (ketsu).
+This structure was also adapted to the New Super Mario Bros. series from the Wii game onward, despite not having Hayashida's input.
 See this Game Maker's Toolkit video for more visual examples.